-Through the Integrated Health Care Management program, AmeriHealth Caritas Delaware works with practitioners, members, and outside agencies as appropriate to develop member-centered plan of care for members with special or complex health care needs.
+Through the IHCM program, AmeriHealth Caritas Delaware works with practitioners, members, and outside agencies to develop a plan of care for members with special or complex health care needs.
 AmeriHealth Caritas Delaware's plan of care specifies mutually agreed-upon goals, medically necessary services, mental health, and substance use services (as shared with the member's consent), as well as any support services necessary to carry out or maintain the plan of care and planned care coordination activities.
-The member-centered plan of care also takes into account the cultural values and any special communication needs of the member, family and/or the child.
+The membercentered plan of care also takes into account the cultural values and any special communication needs of the member, family and/or the child.

-AmeriHealth Caritas Delaware care planning is based upon a comprehensive assessment of each member's condition and needs.
+AmeriHealth Caritas Delaware care planning is based on a comprehensive assessment of each member's condition and needs.
 Each member's care is appropriately planned with active involvement and informed consent of the member and their family or caregiver, as clinically appropriate and legally permissible, and as determined by the member's practitioner and standards of practice.

-AmeriHealth Caritas Delaware also utilizes EPSDT guidelines in the development of Treatment Plans for members under age 21.
+AmeriHealth Caritas Delaware also utilizes EPSDT guidelines in the development of treatment plans for members under age 21.
 AmeriHealth Caritas Delaware works with practitioners to coordinate care with other treatment services provided by state agencies.

-Through AmeriHealth Caritas Delaware's Integrated Health Care Management program, the member is assisted in accessing any support needed to maintain the plan of care.
-The Plan and the PCP are expected to ensure that members and their families (as clinically appropriate) are fully informed of all covered and non-covered treatment options, as well as the recommended options, their expected effects, and any risks or side effects of each option.
+Through AmeriHealth Caritas Delaware's IHCM program, the member is assisted in accessing any support needed to maintain the care plan.
+The Plan and the PCP are expected to ensure that members and their families (as clinically appropriate) are informed of all covered and non-covered treatment options, as well as the recommended options, their expected effects, and any risks or side effects of each option.

 In order to make treatment decisions and give informed consent, available treatment for members will include the option to refuse treatment and shall include all treatments that are medically available, regardless of whether AmeriHealth Caritas Delaware provides coverage for those treatments.